JustinVerstijnen/DNSMEGAtool/README.md

 	- JSON
 - Supports bulk domain checks
 - WHOIS information about your domain
-- Displays actual NS servers
+- Displays actual NS servers for domain
 - Give advisories about current record configurations or used policies

 ### What the tool doesn't do